-- we compete against for talent, - · are in our industry or a similar industry, or - have broadly similar revenues and employee population.
+- · we compete against for talent, - · are in our industry or a similar industry, or - have broadly similar revenues and employee population.

-Our Compensation Peer Group primarily consists of small and mid-sized U.S.-based government contractors.
-Compared to the 2016 Peer Group, the 2017 Peer Group remained the same, with the exception of the removal of Telecommunications Systems after its 2016 acquisition by Comtech Telecommunications Corp.
-The 2017 Peer Group generally reflects the applicable aerospace and defense industry peers that are within the Company's revenue range and market capitalization parameters commonly used by public companies to identify peers.
+Our Compensation Peer Group primarily consists of small and mid-sized government contractors.
+Compared to the 2017 Peer Group, the 2018 Peer Group added Aerojet Rocketdyne Holdings, Inc., CPI Aerostructures, Inc., Mantech International Corp., Mercury Systems, Inc., QinetiQ Group plc, and Ultra Electronic Holdings plc and removed Astronics Corporation, Sparton Corporation, FLIR Systems, Inc., HEICO Corp., ViaSat, Inc., Digital Globe, iRobot Corporation, and Microsemi Corporation.
+These changes were made so that the 2018 Peer Group more closely aligns with the Company's current business areas and size.
+The 2018 Peer Group generally reflects the applicable aerospace and defense industry peers that are within the Company's revenue range and market capitalization parameters commonly used by public companies to identify peers.
 We rely upon the compensation data gathered from the Compensation Peer Group to represent the competitive market for executive talent for Kratos executives.
 The Compensation Committee strives to establish compensation for the Company's executive officers within the mid-range of the executive compensation of the Compensation Peer Group, taking into consideration: outliers in the Compensation Peer Group data, the mix of business focus for the respective officers (products versus services or commercial versus government customers), total enterprise value, and the number of duties, roles, and responsibilities of each executive officer.
-You can find a listing of the 2018 Peer Group in the discussion of 2018 RSU grants below.
+You can find a listing of the 2019 Peer Group in the discussion of 2019 RSU grants below.

-Compensation Peer Group for 2017
+Compensation Peer Group for 2018

-Astronics Corporation

-Comtech Telecommunications Corp.

-Cubic Corporation

-Digital Globe

-Ducommun Incorporated

-Engility Holdings, Inc. FLIR Systems, Inc. HEICO Corp. iRobot Corporation Microsemi Corporation Sparton Corporation Vectrus, Inc. ViaSat, Inc.

-VSE Corporation
+Aerojet Rocketdyne Holdings, Inc. Comtech Telecommunications Corp.
+CPI Aerostructures, Inc. Cubic Corporation Ducommun Incorporated QinetiQ Group plc Engility Holdings, Inc. Ultra Electronic Holdings, plc Mantech International Corp.
+Vectrus, Inc. Mercury Systems, Inc. VSE Corporation